kamilazdybal/kamilazdybal.github.io/_posts/2025-09-22-undergrad-homework-PINN.md

 ```

 Now the training plan is the following.
 We'll sample <span class="math display">$$ n $$</span> random locations
-from our domain, let's call them `x_grid_random`.
+from our domain, let's store them in a vector called `x_grid_random`.
 This will be our mini-batch of points at each epoch.

 We'll evaluate the current PINN prediction on those points: